Fedora Linux release history: Fedora 7

 Fedora 7 featured GNOME 2.18 and KDE 3.5, a new theme entitled Flying High, OpenOffice.org 2.2 and Firefox 2.0.
 This theme included a complete refresh of the various icons and symbols.
 Fast user switching was fully integrated and enabled by default.
 Also, there were a number of updates to SELinux, including a new setroubleshoot tool for debugging SELinux security notifications, and a new, comprehensive system-config-selinux tool for fine-tuning the SELinux setup.

-Fedora Linux 8
+Fedora 8

-Fedora Linux 8, codenamed Werewolf, was released on November 8, 2007.
+Fedora 8, codenamed Werewolf, was released on November 8, 2007.

 Some of the new features and updates in Fedora 8 included: